Neck Hump? Shoulders ache? Upper/Lower Back pain?

 Our nervous system influences our diaphragm and vice versa.

-When our nervous system is calm we improve how multiple body systems function.
+When our nervous system is calm, we improve how multiple body systems function, including our muscle-skeletal balance.

-A strong diaphragm (or weak one) influences the nerve that runs from our brain all the way down our spine.
+strong diaphragm (or weak one) influences the nerve that runs from our brain all the way down our spine (shown below).

-A few everyday instances of the bodily functions that improve when the diaphragm is strengthened include but are not limited to:
+A few everyday instances of the bodily functions that improve when the diaphragm is strengthened and the muscles have the opportunity to rebalance include but are not limited to:

 • improved posture (unwinding of a neck hump)